emersonrp/fallout.bas/README.md

 ### What is it?

-An implementation of the terminal hacking / password guessing game / puzzle from the Fallout series of games, written in LS-DOS/TRSDOS 6 BASIC to run on an actual or emulated TRS-80 Model 4/4P.
+An implementation of the terminal hacking / password guessing game from the [Fallout](https://fallout.bethesda.net/en/games) series of games, written in LS-DOS/TRSDOS 6 BASIC to run on an actual or emulated TRS-80 Model 4/4P.

 It is intended to run either under LS-DOS/TRSDOS 6 interpreted BASIC or via [Misosys' EnhComp BASIC compiler](https://www.tim-mann.org/misosys.html#down).
 It only will work on a Model 4/4P, as it requires 80x24 video mode.